apache/seatunnel/docs/en/connector-v2/sink/MongoDB.md

 }
 ```

+**Why is it not recommended to use transactions for operation?**

+Although MongoDB has fully supported multi-document transactions since version 4.2, it doesn't mean that everyone should use them recklessly.
+Transactions are equivalent to locks, node coordination, additional overhead, and performance impact.
+Instead, the principle for using transactions should be: avoid using them if possible.
+The necessity for using transactions can be greatly avoided by designing systems rationally.

 **Idempotent Writes**

 By specifying a clear primary key and using the upsert method, exactly-once write semantics can be achieved.